 Most of the time, the PC is the best place to find a great gaming headset.
 It’s the platform where you can spend more on nearly infinite incremental improvements to quality, in both visual fidelity and sound.
 However, if there’s one avenue where the PC falters, it’s that most of the best headsets have cables.
 There just aren’t as many wireless PC gaming headsets as on other platforms, and for a pretty simple reason: playing games on a desktop PC means that a cable is often the best choice for that environment.
 Most of the time, it’s no struggle to use a corded headset—you don’t have to be far away from your source, and the audio latency is nonexistent.

-However, there’s still plenty of wireless options worth getting, and plenty of reason to get them.
-Here are some of the best.
+However, there are still plenty of wireless options worth getting, and plenty of reasons to get them.
+Here are some of the best wireless PC gaming headsets available.

 The HyperX Cloud II Wireless is the best wireless PC gaming headset

 The HyperX Cloud II Wireless brings comfort, performance, and that classic HyperX look for a reasonable price.
 This wireless PC gaming headset also works with PlayStation 5, and it’s one of the best options on either platform—wireless or otherwise.

 The HyperX Cloud II Wireless uses a wireless RF connection with a 2.4GHz USB dongle for transmitting audio between it and your platform of choice.
 This is good because it means audio lag won’t be an issue, and generally, this connection takes less power to maintain.
 That saved juice doesn’t go to waste here, as the Cloud II can last around 32 hours on a single charge—better than most gaming headsets on the market.